booqable/api-documentation/README.md

 * Bundler — If Ruby is already installed, but the bundle command doesn't work, just run gem install bundler in a terminal.

 ### Getting Set Up
-1. Fork this repository on GitHub.
+1. Clone this repository
-2. Clone your forked repository (not our original one) to your hard drive with git clone https://github.com/YOURUSERNAME/slate.git
-3. `cd api-documentation`
+2. `cd api-documentation`
-4. Initialize and start Slate.
+3. Initialize and start Slate.
 You can either do this locally, or with Vagrant:

 ```shell
 # either run this to run locally